The earliest known evidence of wet shaving was found in Sumer in 3000 BC.

 Understanding one’s type of skin is one factor that can help decide which method would be most helpful.

-In this blog post, we will go through the pros and cons for each method so that you can make the right choice for your morning routine.
+In this blog post, we will go through the pros and cons for each method so that you can make the right choice for your regular shaving routine.

 This is the classic form of shaving.
 The earliest known evidence of this method was found in Sumer in 3000 BC.